-Whether you use a digital tool like the WW app or a written log, research has found that recording what you eat can be valuable.
+Whether you use a digital tool like the WW app, or a written log, research has found that recording what you eat can be valuable.
 “This is one of the strongest evidence-based ways to facilitate weight loss,” Williams Khmelev says.
-For example, one study published in the Journal of the Academy of Nutrition and Dietetics found that women who kept food journals over the period of a year lost about four percent more weight than those who didn’t.
+For example, one study published in the Journal of the Academy of Nutrition and Dietetics, found that women who kept food journals over the period of a year lost about four per cent more weight than those who didn’t.
 The method you choose is ultimately up to you, but tracking your food can make a real difference.

 4. Be as active as possible

 Not there yet?
 Start by trying to move a little more and sit a little less each day.
 Then focus on finding an activity you’ll like doing, since “the exercise that you enjoy gets done,” Williams Khmelev says.
-Also try thinking about exercise as a way to relieve stress and be healthier—not just as a means to lose weight, she says.
+Also, try thinking about exercise as a way to relieve stress and be healthier—not just as a means to lose weight, she says.

 5. Try to get more sleep

 Does this one surprise you?
 Sleep may seem random when it comes to weight loss, but research has shown that it’s a vital component.
 One study published in the Annals of Internal Medicine found that people who followed a reduced-calorie diet and slept for just five and a half hours a night lost less body fat than those who slept for eight and a half hours.
-Hormones may be a factor: research has found a link between not getting enough sleep and increased production of ghrelin, a hormone that makes you hungry.
+Hormones may be a factor: Research has found a link between not getting enough sleep and increased production of ghrelin, a hormone that makes you hungry.

-Everyone’s sleep needs are different, but the National Sleep Foundation recommends that most adults get between seven and nine hours a night.
+Everyone’s sleep needs are different, but the Sleep Health Foundation recommends that most adults get between seven and nine hours a night.
 If you don’t fall in that range, you can start by going to bed 15 minutes earlier to see how you feel.
 Still tired?
 Push your sleep time back another 15, and keep going until you find yourself waking up feeling refreshed.

 6. Do what you can to lower your stress levels

-We get it: just hearing that you need to stress less feels stressful!
+We get it: Just hearing that you need to stress less feels stressful!
 But it can definitely have an impact on your weight loss efforts.
-One recent study published in the journal Obesity analysed body weight and stress and found that people with higher levels of the stress hormone cortisol were more likely to weigh more, have larger waist circumferences, and have higher BMIs than their less-stressed counterparts.
+One recent study published in the journal Obesity analysed body weight and stress and found that people with higher levels of the stress hormone cortisol were more likely to weigh more, have larger waist circumferences, and higher BMIs than their less-stressed counterparts.